 Shakespeare’s play about the doomed romance of two teenagers from feuding families is the most famous love story ever written.
-First performed around 1596, Romeo and Juliet graphic novel to find illustrations of every scene in the play paired with helpful line-by-line translations of the original text.
+Explore our Romeo and Juliet graphic novel to find illustrations of every scene in the play paired with helpful line-by-line translations of the original text.

 A brief overview of the main characters in Romeo and Juliet.

 A fight breaks out between members of the Capulet and Montague houses, and as a result, Prince Escalus proclaims that fighting is prohibited, and that anyone who disturbs the peace will be sentenced to death.
 Elsewhere, Benvolio vows to help Romeo forget his unrequited love for Rosaline.
 Capulet talks with Paris about Paris's plans to marry Juliet, and invites him to a feast to begin wooing her.
 Romeo and Benvolio plan to attend this same party, even though they are Montagues, sworn enemies of the Capulets.
 Before the feast, Lady Capulet asks Juliet to consider Paris as a potential husband.
 Juliet says that she’ll observe him at the feast to see what she thinks of him.
 Mercutio, Romeo, and Benvolio meet outside the Capulet home, wearing masks.
 Mercutio mocks Romeo for being so heartbroken over Rosaline, and delivers a strange speech about Queen Mab of the fairies.
 Romeo says that he has a bad feeling that the night will set fate in motion and lead to his untimely death, but decides to go in anyway.
 At the feast, Romeo and Juliet see each other for the first time and immediately fall in love.
 Tybalt wants to fight Romeo for sneaking in, but Capulet forbids him to.